parinovK/MacOS-Catalina_Vivobook-S13_S330FA/README.md

 # What doesn't work?
 1.Bluetooth
 2.Card Reader (Maybe? not tested)
 3.No HID for Asus fn-keys
+4.Built-in Microphone

 # Problem solving
-1.If speakers do not work - check clover-arameters and replace "alcid=21" with "alcid=3"
+1. If speakers do not work - check clover-arameters and replace "alcid=21" with "alcid=3"
-2.-v for OS startup log
+2. -v for OS startup log
-3.if Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.
+3. If Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.